Supported Functions

 KEYPRESS

 This function is used for user interaction using the keyboard while the simulation is running.
-Returns true if the provided key is pressed.
-This function returns true only in the step it was pressed in and its subsequent press required to release it first.
+The function returns true if the provided key is pressed.
+This function returns true only in the step it was pressed in and its subsequent press requires to release it first.

 = KEYPRESS("A")